d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 * To address overly confident and nonsensical estimates, the probabilities $p(x_i|y)$ are smoothed, e.g., by Laplace smoothing.
 That is, we add a constant to all counts.
-* Naive Bayes classifiers don't exploit any correlations between observations.
+* Naive Bayes classifiers do not exploit any correlations between observations.

 ## Exercises